isomerpages/nlb-biblioasia/_oct-2009/European Perceptions of Malacca in the Early Modern Period.md

   Research Fellow Katrina Gulliver examines the importance of Malacca to Europe, and how the city developed with European influence.
 ---
 #### A major site of intra-Asia trade between India and China, Malacca was also an important site in European expansion into Asia.
-Lee Kong Chian Research Fellow&nbsp;_Katrina Gulliver_&nbsp;examines the importance of Malacca to Europe, and how the city developed with European influence.
+Lee Kong Chian Research Fellow *Katrina Gulliver* examines the importance of Malacca to Europe, and how the city developed with European influence.

 <img style="width:100%;" src="/images/Vol%205%20Issue%203/EuropeanPerception/1Rebuilding%20fort.jpg">
  <div style="background-color: white;">Some foundations of the fort were recently discovered and a section is being rebuilt to demonstrate how it would have looked during this time. <i>Courtesy of Katrina Gulliver.</i></div>

 Malacca was controlled by European powers for more than 400 years – by the Portuguese in 1511, the Dutch in 1641, and the British, first temporarily in 1795, then from 1824 as part of the Anglo-Dutch Treaty, in which the city was exchanged for Bengkulu in Sumatra.

 Malacca held an important role in the European expansionist imagination.
-Tomé Pires said: “Whoever is lord of Malacca has his hand on the throat of Venice”.
+Tomé Pires said: “Whoever is lord of Malacca has his hand on the throat of Venice.”
 English texts from the 16th century onwards demonstrate a desire to capture the port, and the cultural position its name held as a symbol of wealth and the exotic.
 This paper looks at how Malacca was used, and how it demonstrates changing attitudes towards colonisation and the idea of the city.

 Malacca was an important site in European expansion into Asia.
 In the 15th century, the city was a crucial nexus of a trade network from the Moluccas to Venice.
 Being at the “end of the monsoon”, it served as a major site for intra-Asia trade between China and India.
 I have chosen to look at the city from a different angle, in examining how important Malacca was to Europe, and how the city developed with European influence.